Birrellc/Navigating-Newcastle/static/testing/testing.md

 - Link:

-Clicked the link at the end of 'Already have an account?
+1. Clicked the link at the end of 'Already have an account?
 Login' and was successfully redirected to the Login Page.

-### Login (login.html)
+### LOGIN (login.html)

 - Basic Login Functionality: